- 15-20% of trials never manage to enroll a single patient

 Most trials rely heavily on traditional methods of patient recruitment, such as flyers, posters, radio and television ads, as well as counting on physicians and investigators to promote the trial directly to potential patients.

-As a supplement to other recruitment methods, social media has important advantages.
+As a supplement to other social media recruitment methods, social media has important advantages.
 Here are 5 big benefits to social media clinical trial recruitment.

 - BETTER UNDERSTAND INTERESTS AND CONCERNS: Before doing any social media clinical trail recruitment, it is important to monitor social media channels and listen to patient needs.
 Areas to be examined include: 1) Where on social media (Facebook, Twitter, Forums, Blogs) are patients for a particular condition going, 2) How many communities are there, 3) What are topics of the greatest interest, 4) Who are influencers and 5) How do patients support one another.
 While a company might engage a service to help in this monitoring, this is information that is readily available.